 Please mark all items with camper’s name using labels, laundry pen, or permanent marker.

-Personal sports equipment (bicycles, skateboards, rollerblades, etc.)
+Do not bring personal sports equipment (bicycles, skateboards, roller blades, etc.)

 Behavior that negatively influences others will not be tolerated and may result in camper going home.

-Items prohibited at all camps
+Items prohibited at all camps at all times

-Items that are prohibited include firearms, pocket knives, weapons, airsoft/paintball, drugs, tobacco, alcohol, and pets.
+Firearms, pocket knives, weapons, airsoft/paintball, drugs, tobacco, alcohol, and pets.

 *What do we mean by modest for campers?
 Clothing should be modest.
 Tops should cover chest, cleavage, and midriff front and back.
 Pants, shorts, skirts, and dresses need to reach mid-thigh.
 Undergarments should be covered and tight pants can be worn as long as a top reaches to mid-thigh.
 Swimwear for girls should be one-piece or a tankini with a top that comes down to the bottoms.
 Guys’ swimsuits should extend to mid-thigh and not be tight fitting.
 (Please review the LBC dress code for complete information).

 The Cabin Leaders, Directors and Staff at LBC reserve the right to ask anyone on the camp property to change clothing that is deemed inappropriate for the camp community.